A light potato salad with a satisfying creamy tanginess from the combination of olive oil, vinegar and herbs.

 Instructions

-- Place chopped potatoes and the pinch of salt in cold water in a large saucepan, ensuring the potatoes are completely covered with water.
+- Place chopped potatoes with a pinch of salt in cold water in a large saucepan, ensuring the potatoes are completely covered with water.

 - Once cooked, drain potatoes in a colander, reserving ½ a cup of the cooking water.

-- Then stir through the potatoes once the potatoes have absorbed the moisture.
-Note that the herbs are best added immediately before serving, but it is not essential.
+- Once potatoes are cooled, whisk together remaining ingredients.
+Then stir through the potatoes.
+NB.
+The herbs are best added immediately before serving, but it is not essential.

-- Serve warm, at room temperature or chilled from the fridge in a salad bowl or on a platter.
+- Serve room temperature or chilled from the fridge in a salad bowl or on a platter.

 Notes